-When referring to multiple Tables, Figures, or Textboxes, use either a hyphen to show a range (ie, Figures 1-4) or the word "and" (Figures 1 and 2).
-Other words (ie, "Figures 1 through 4") or punctuation (ie, Figures 1–4 [endash]), will not be picked up by our scripts.
+When referring to multiple Tables, Figures, or Textboxes, use either a hyphen to show a range (ie, Figures 1-4) or list each figure separately (eg, "Figure 1-3, Figure 6, Figure 8").
+Other words (ie, "Figures 1 through 4") or punctuation (ie, Figures 1–4 [en dash]), will not be picked up by our scripts.

 Do not use Figure 1a, 1b, etc, for separate figures.
-It is okay if one figure is logically split up into parts (because each one is very small).
-In this case, ensure only ONE figure file with all the figure parts included is provided (ie, figure parts merged into one figure).
-If figure parts are going to remain as separate figure files, they must be renumbered (Figure 1, 2, 3, etc).
+It is acceptable for one figure to be logically split up into parts when each part is very small.
+In this case, ensure only ONE figure file with all the figure parts included is provided (ie, figure parts merged into one figure and each part named A, B, C, etc).
+If figure parts are to remain as separate figure files, they must be renumbered as individual figures (Figure 1, Figure 2, Figure 3, etc).

 - What types of figures are not permitted in JMIR articles?